Konubinix' opinionated web of thoughts

 Identity Token

-The JWT that contains data about the user.
+The JWT that contains data about the authentication event6.
+Therefore often related to the user itself.

 The following Claims are used within the ID Token: